smlnj/smlnj-llvm-16/README.md

 #### `AArch64RegisterInfo.cpp`

+In the file `$LLVM/lib/Target/AArch64/AArch64RegisterInfo.cpp`, we make several additions.

 In the method `AArch64RegisterInfo::getCalleeSavedRegs`, add the following test following the similar code for the `GHC` convention.

 ``` c++
   if (MF->getFunction().getCallingConv() == CallingConv::JWA)
     // no callee-saves for JWA